marsportillo/node-dates/README.md

 Your original format string is never read again as long you keep the same formatter object.

 ## Internationalization
-The i18n system is not full implemented yet.
-You can translate yourself the */libs/i18n/en.js* to change the language.
+You can change the local of the name of the days and mouths with the *local* parameter.
+The available locals are stored at *./libs/i18n/*.